jNizM/ahk-scripts-v2/README.md

 - ### Strings
+	- Base64ToString (Converts a base64 string to a readable string.)
 	- GetCurrencyFormat (Formats a number string as a currency string for a locale specified by identifier.)
 	- GetCurrencyFormatEx (Formats a number string as a currency string for a locale specified by name.)
 	- GetDurationFormat (Formats a duration of time as a time string for a locale specified by identifier.)